jborza/jborza.github.io/_posts/2020-04-10-updating-riscv-environment.md

 [   34.637929] [<c053bf10>] ret_from_exception+0x0/0x10
 ```

+While debugging I managed to get a clue - hitting the SRET instruction on a breakpoint.
+I also found that I haven't really implemented the `SRET` instruction :/

 See https://www.sifive.com/blog/all-aboard-part-7-entering-and-exiting-the-linux-kernel-on-risc-v for more information about the supervisor mode.

-I managed to get a clue - hitting the SRET instruction on a breakpoint.
-I also found that I haven't really implemented the `SRET` instruction :/

 ```c
 void sret(State * state, word * instruction) {